GimpTutorial/3-Animated-Sprites/README.md

 ### 28 Blending Animation
 + A Filter that can help smooth out your animations
 + Unfortunately it has a couple of drawbacks

+### 29 End Of Section Challenge
++ Finish making your end animations
++ Produce a final animation for your scene
++ Make it between 2-5 seconds long
++ Keep it simple and straightforward